StuartSmith/Create-A-Wild-Card-Cert/README.md

 ## Step 1: Cert Authority.

-  The fist step in create a certificate is to have a Certificate Authority.
+  The fist step in create a Certificate is to have a Certificate Authority.
 The purpose of certificate authority cert  is to say that the certificate has already been vetted by a third party and should be trusted.
-We will need to creat a certificate authority and install it's cert so the cert that we create will be trusted.
+We will need to create a certificate authority and install it's cert so the cert that we create will be trusted.